Toronto Maple Leafs: The first dynasty (1940s)

 The Maple Leafs score against Detroit during the 1942 Cup Final.
 The Leafs went on to win the series, performing the only reverse-sweep in the Final.

+The Maple Leafs won the Stanley Cup three consecutive years from 1947 to 1949.

 In the 1942 Stanley Cup Final, the Maple Leafs were down three games to none in the best-of-seven series against Detroit.
 Fourth-line forward Don Metz then galvanized the team, to score a hat-trick in game four and the game-winner in game five.
 Goalie Turk Broda shut out the Wings in game six, and Sweeney Schriner scored two goals in the third period to win the seventh game 3–1, completing the reverse-sweep.
 The Leafs remain the only team to have successfully performed a reverse-sweep in the Stanley Cup Final.
 Captain Syl Apps won the Lady Byng Memorial Trophy that season, not taking one penalty, and finished his 10-season career with an average of 5 minutes, 36 seconds in penalties a season.

 Smythe, who reenlisted in the Canadian Army at the outbreak of World War II, was given leave from military duty to view the final game of the 1942 Cup Final.
 He arrived at the game in full military regalia.
 Earlier, at the outbreak of war, Smythe arranged for many of his Maple Leafs players and staff to take army training with the Toronto Scottish Regiment.
 Most notably, the Leafs announced a large portion of their roster had enlisted, including Apps, and Broda, who did not play on the team for several seasons due to their obligations with the Canadian Forces.
 During this period, the Leafs turned to lesser-known players such as rookie goaltender Frank McCool and defenceman Babe Pratt.